 Consuming no more than one or two drinks per day for healthy men and one drink per day for healthy non-pregnant women is generally considered acceptable alcohol consumption without health risks.
 However, as the amount or frequency of drinking increases, the earliest of the alcoholism stages can develop as a result.

 The Early Stage of Alcoholism

 In the early stage of alcoholism, a person begins to depend on alcohol to affect their mood.
 They drink for relief from problems, and they begin thinking more and more about alcohol.
 The person and others around them may not recognize that they are in the earliest of the stages of alcoholism.
 A gradual increase in tolerance happens, meaning, it takes increasing amounts of alcohol to achieve the desired mood-altering effects.
 Often, the person can consume large amounts of alcohol without appearing impaired.

 At the early alcoholism stage, the body has adapted to increasing amounts of alcohol.
 In fact, how a person functions will likely be improved with drinking as blood alcohol levels rise.
 For example, they can think and talk normally or walk a straight line with no problem.
 However, with continued alcohol consumption over time, the body begins to lose its ability to cope with high alcohol levels.
-As an alcoholic progresses to higher levels of alcohol, his or her thinking, talking or walking functions deteriorate as soon as he/she stops drinking and the blood alcohol level decreases.
-When this starts happening, the alcoholic is moving into the next of the stage of alcoholism.
+As early alcoholics progress to higher levels of alcohol, their thinking, talking or walking functions deteriorate as soon as they stop drinking and their blood alcohol level decreases.
+When this starts happening, they are now moving into the next of the stage of alcoholism.